 This course is focused on further developing spoken and written communication in Spanish at the intermediate level through comprehensible input and interaction.
 Students will communicate in Spanish in the interpretational, interpersonal, and presentational modes of communication through storytelling, cultural readings and discussions, and communicative activities.
 Students who take this course should be motivated to improve their Spanish skills and take a college level class.
 Students may obtain five college credits for the one-year course; however, participation in the ACC program is not required for students to earn Honors credit in this course.

 Presentation and short essays in Spanish.
-Students will read and watch, "La Catrina".

 282 Spanish 4 (Jr, Sr)

 Prerequisite: Spanish 3 or ACC Spanish 3 and recommendation of World Languages Department.